Best Astros player to wear each uni number

 00 -- John Mayberry (1968): Taken with the sixth overall pick in the 1967 Draft, Mayberry wore 00 for four games in his MLB debut season and played in 105 games with the Astros (switching to No. 33) at the start of a 15-year career in which he made two All-Star teams with the Royals and hit 255 career homers.

-1 -- Carlos Correa (2015-present): The No. 1 overall pick in the 2012 MLB Draft, Correa was the 2015 Rookie of the Year and became entrenched as the star shortstop on a club that made the ALCS four years in a row, winning the World Series in 2017.
+1 -- Carlos Correa (2015-present): The No. 1 overall pick in the 2012 MLB Draft, Correa was the 2015 Rookie of the Year and became entrenched as the star shortstop on a club that made the ALCS five years in a row, winning the World Series in 2017.

 2 -- Alex Bregman (2016-present): Taken No. 2 overall in the 2015 MLB Draft (a pick the Astros received for not signing 2014 No. 1 overall pick Brady Aiken), the third baseman was a key member of the ’17 World Series championship club and finished second in the ’19 AL MVP race.